We no longer carry this nice set of maps.

-I was really happy to find these four large Bible maps because I love teaching with Bible maps (and my customers are probably sick of hearing that, but hey!)
+I love teaching with Bible maps (and my customers are probably sick of hearing that, but hey!)
 These maps would look great in any classroom.
-Each is 22″ x 32″, printed on HEAVY paper, and includes a free teaching guide with the posters.
-This is a set of four maps; cannot be ordered separately.
+Each is 22″ x 32″, printed on HEAVY paper, and includes a free teaching guide with the maps.
+All four are sold as a set.

 Display and Hanging tips

 The Bible Lands Maps come folded in a protective envelope.
 If you’re going to be storing them folded, then you’re good to go.
 However, I recommend you hang them or mount them.
 That’s how I have them in my classroom for easy reference, durability, and so the kids can “osmote” them over time 😉

 Unfold the maps and place them face down on a clean hard surface, such as a table.
 Using a rolled dry towel, gently massage the crease lines until they are flat.
 You can also use an electric iron set on the lowest possible heat setting, and with the steam setting OFF.
 Place a thin towel on the crease and gently warm and press the creases FROM THE BACK of the poster.